TWIST-OFF BOLTS/TC BOLTS

-This method usually defaults to "twist-off" bolts, sometimes called "tension-control" bolts.
-These assemblies function by calibrating the torque needed to twist off a splined extension manufactured into the bolt shank.
-Made correctly, the "twist-off" will occur at a bolt tension above the minimum required.
+This method usually defaults to "twist-off" bolts, sometimes called "tension-control" or TC bolts.
+These assemblies’ function by calibrating the torque needed to twist off a splined extension manufactured into the bolt shank.
+Made correctly, the "twist-off" will occur at a bolt pretension above the minimum required.

 The main advantage of "twist-off" bolts is that they can be tightened from one side by one person, although bolt installers now realize that regular hex bolts and DTI's can also be installed one-side, one-man, too.